Homepage / Bullion Coins: Russian Bullion

 Saint Petersburg Mint (formerly Leningrad Mint)

-The city of Saint Petersburg and its Mint had its name changed to Leningrad after Vladimir Lenin's death, and changed back to Saint Petersburg in 1991 shortly after the fall of the Soviet Union.
+In 1924, Saint Petersburg and its Mint changed its name to Leningrad after Vladimir Lenin's death.
+In 1991, shortly after the fall of the Soviet Union, the citizens of the city voted to change the name back to Saint Petersburg.

 Saint Petersburg Mint Hallmark/ID-markSaint Petersburg Mint